AppDaemon/appdaemon/docs/index.rst

 AppDaemon has reached a very stable point, works reliably and is fairly feature rich at this point in its development.
 For that reason, releases have been slow in recent months.
-This does not mean that AppDaemon has been abandoned - it is used every day by the core developers, and has an active community onm Discord (see below).
+This does not mean that AppDaemon has been abandoned - it is used every day by the core developers, and has an active community on Discord (see below).

 Assistance
 ==========